 The 2 biggest drawbacks of the ticket is that you cannot use the British Airways Travel Together Ticket if you aren’t flying in a British Airways plane, and travel must begin and end in the US.
 This guarantees you’ll be paying hefty fuel surcharges.

 It helps if you view the British Airways Travel Together Ticket as a less of a “free” flight, and more of a big discount.
 Whether it’s worth putting $30,000 in spending on your British Airways card is up to you!

-I’d rather spend that money to unlock the bonus on cards like The Enhanced Business Platinum® Card from American Express OPEN, which currently has a huge 100,000 AMEX Membership Rewards point sign-up bonus after meeting a substantial tiered spending requirement.
+I’d rather spend that money to unlock the bonus on cards like The Business Platinum® Card from American Express OPEN, which currently has a huge 100,000 AMEX Membership Rewards point sign-up bonus after meeting a substantial tiered spending requirement.